Vacating (Canceling) a Judgment and Staying (Stopping) Enforcement of a Writ after You Defaulted in your Unlawful Detainer (Eviction) Case

 I did not pay my rent because my landlord did not make needed repairs.

 My landlord is evicting me because of my race or disability or other illegal discrimination.

-Paragraph 3: Put the name of the person/s (including yourself) whose declarations you are submitting in support of the motion.
+Paragraph 3: Put the names of anyone, including yourself, whose declarations you are submitting in support of the motion.